kmwang123/cme211-notes/ExamReview.md

     * Attributes are accessed using *dot notation*

+    * Ex: Calling "I2.w" searches for attribute w by looking in I2 and above (at it's superclasses)

 ### Creating instances

 * Instances of a class are created by calling the class object as a function

+* Instances represent the concrete items in a program's domain.
+Their attributes record data that varies per specific object

 For example, you can make multiple houses (objects) with the same blueprint (class), so each house is an instance of the blueprint (of the class)

 * Any arguments of the function call are passed to the special `__init__()` method
+    - `__init__` is  known as the constructor method and used to initialize objects' state

+* Difference between class and modules: we only ever have one instance of a given module in memory, but with classes, we can make as many instances as we need

 ### Python class definition